 Many years ago I got my private pilot’s license, and there is nothing that I love better than being behind the controls of a small plane.
 When the plane leaps off the runway and into the sky, the feeling is exhilarating.
 Then, after executing a perfectly smooth landing, there is a sense of triumphant success.
 In addition to the pure joy of flying, there are also many ideas and lessons that I have taken from my time in the air.
-One of these has been to learn to rely on a checklist.
+One of these has been to learn to rely on a PCB design rule checklist.

 I have read many small plane accident reports, and one theme that runs through many of them is that a crash is often due to something important that was forgotten.
-That is the whole reason for a checklist: to help you remember those things that are essential for your success.
-I have also found that using a checklist while designing a printed board (PCB) helps me to remember important steps, especially as I am preparing the design for layout.
+That is the whole reason for a PCB design rule checklist: to help you remember those things that are essential for your success.
+I have also found that using a checklist while designing a printed circuit board (PCB) helps me to remember important steps, especially as I am preparing the design for layout.

 Having a pre-layout design checklist will help you to organize all of your information, even if it isn’t all immediately available to you.
-Knowing exactly what the purpose and parameters of the PCB are supposed to be before you start layout can help avoid costly re-designs.
+Knowing exactly what the purpose and parameters of the Printed Circuit are supposed to be before you start layout can help avoid costly re-designs.
 You can record the information that you have and what you still need right on your checklist.
 By knowing the details of your checklist, you can make sure that your design takes flight instead of crashing.

 PCB Pre-Layout Design Checklist: Is the Schematic Ready?

 One of the first things that you will want to do in your pre-layout checklist is to make sure that the schematic is ready to go.
 This does not mean that the schematic has to be 100% completed.
 Often a schematic is only partially completed when the design goes into layout.
 The important thing in making sure that the schematic is ready for layout is to confirm that it is in an acceptable state to proceed.